AdamFipke/2021-wp-hackathon/README.md

-# 2021-wp-hackathon
+# BC Hacks 2.0
-For the 2021 watchparty hackathon thingo
+For the program to work please import the video and sound libraries made by The Processing Foundation into your sketch.